Sales Leadership Lessons From Nick Saban

 Nick Saban points to a game in November 1998 as a key moment in his evolution.
 He was in his fourth year as the head coach at Michigan State, and his unranked Spartans were scheduled to face the undefeated No. 1 team, Ohio State, on the road.
 During practice that week Saban told his team that they weren't going to worry about winning the game.
 They would treat every play in the game as if it had a history and a life of its own.
 And regardless of what happened in the play before, they were going to focus only on the next play.
 He found that his players were looser and more confident.
 In a huge upset, Michigan State came from behind to win 28-24.
 Saban decided to stop talking about the importance of winning and double down on his process-oriented approach.
 "I'm not naive enough to think winning isn't important," says Saban.
 "But what that game made me realize is how much better it is for people not to worry about the opposition but to focus on executing and know if they do their job correctly they're going to be successful, rather than thinking the other guy's going to determine the outcome."

-What would happen if you stopped worrying about how many placements you’re going to make this month and instead focused all of your energy on simply perfecting & executing each step of your sales or recruiting process?
+What would happen if you stopped worrying about how many placements your team is going to make and instead focused all of your energy on simply perfecting & executing each step of your sales or recruiting process?
 What would happen if you perfected the execution of the cold call?
 The candidate submittal?
 The candidate interview?
 Overcoming objections?
-Prepping candidates?
+Prepping candidates for interviews?

 About Dan Fisher